fiberly/asset-and-debt-tracker/README.md

 Stock, Cryptocurrency, Bullion, Cash and Items
 # DEBT TRACKER:
 Track debt, ability to add and remove
+# Budget Tracker:
+set a budget, track that budget with categories
 # ADDING:
 Allows the adding of the above topics to the program dictionary
 # REMOVING: